SarahBoulfani/SarahBoulfani_7_01042022/README.md

 You can then run the server with `npm run serve`.
 If your browser fails to launch, or shows a 404 error, navigate your browser to http://localhost:8080.

-## Admin ##
-To have the admin role you will need to change the value of isAdmin in the database to true.